-- Numbered lists provide sequential steps - Bulleted lists provide information, not procedural steps - The term "user" refers to the person or persons responsible for installing the Anybus Communicator in a network. - The term "gateway" refers to the Anybus Communicator. - Hexadecimal values are written in the format 0xFFFN, where NNNN is the hexadecimal value. - Decimal values are represented as NNNN where NNNN is the decimal value - As in all communication systems, the terms "input" and "output" can be ambiguous, as their meaning depend on which end of the link is being referenced.
-In this document, "input" and "output" always refer to the master/scanner end of the link.
+- Numbered lists provide sequential steps - Bulleted lists provide information, not procedural steps - The term "user" refers to the person or persons responsible for installing the Anybus Communicator in a network. - The term "ABC" refers to the Anybus Communicator. - Hexadecimal values are written in the format 0xNNNN, where NNNN is the hexadecimal value. - Decimal values are represented as NNNN where NNNN is the decimal value - As in all communication systems, the terms "input" and "output" can be ambiguous, because their meaning depend on which end of the link is being referenced.
+The convention in this document is that "input" and "output" are always being referenced to the master/scanner end of the